 - When?
 Is there a specific time or season?

 - Are there any "secret" uses of my product that people may not know?

 - How does it improve on a bland or normal experience?

 The writers at Fab.com are great at bringing products to life through their copy.
 In their online store, no products are boring:

 3 SET TOILETRY PACKING BAGS AQUA - By Mumi Design

 Ah, the thrill of a well organized life.
 United by the drive for everything to have its proper place, Mumi was founded by best friends who aim to make travel equal parts chic and neat.
 Take for instance this set of three toiletry bags, perfect for travel.
 The mesh makes sure you can see what’s inside while the pop of aqua on the zipper ensures it’s not another blah toiletry bag.
 Perfect for the plane, pool, gym or car.

-Give your description umpf! with visuals and extras that compliment and reinforce your copy.
+Give your description umpf! with visuals and extras that complement and reinforce your copy.
 Here are some ideas to use with your text and product images that can help potential buyers make their decision:

 - Tutorial videos